akauppi/GroundLevel-firebase-es/packages/app/APPROACH.md

 - `anonymous`: testing what a guest sees and anonymous login
 - `joe`: testing the UI from Joe D.'s point of view

+## Role of `vitebox`

+The main role of this folder is to hide `index.html` from the main level.

+We only need `index.html` in this development level; it doesn't deserve to be in a central position.
+Vite gives no configuration entry for hiding it.

+This gave a good excuse to place anything involving only this level (not production build) to such a folder.

+Production build does not need anything from `vitebox`, so when you do `npm run build`, this configuration does not involve it (but runs the build in the main folder).